fathima tabasum

 Insurability

-Factors that affect a person’s health or life expectancy, making them more or less likely to get injured or sick.
+Factors affecting a person’s health or life expectancy make them more or less likely to get injured or sick.

 Premium